dimagi/commcare-hq/corehq/apps/userreports/README.rst

    }

-It will return nothing if the siblings property is not a list, the index isn’t a number, or the indexed item doesn’t exist.
+It will return nothing if the siblings property is not a list, the index isn't a number, or the indexed item doesn't exist.

 Split String Expression
 '''''''''''''''''''''''